Abner Aust: Later life

-Aust was married to Brenda Aust his second wife till their divorce on 1987.
-Aust later remarried to Doris Maddox his third wife in April 2003, the day that he was sentenced on the solicitation of murder charge.
+Aust was married to Brenda Aust his second wife until their divorce in 1987.
+Aust later remarried Doris Maddox his third wife in April 2003, the day that he was sentenced on the solicitation of murder charge.
 The two later divorced on August 6.
 He had five children from his first marriage.
 He had one child with his second wife Brenda Aust, a son Dale Aust.

 After his retirement from the Air Force, Aust's life was marred with legal issues.
 In 2000, he was arrested and convicted for soliciting a man to burn down his ex-wife Brenda's house.
 While in prison, he was charged again for trying to convince a convict to poison her.
 Aust would serve 8 years in prison and was released on 2009.

 In 2015, he along with other flying aces received the Congressional Gold Medal, in recognition of "their heroic military service and defense of the country's freedom throughout the history of aviation warfare."

 Aust died on June 16, 2020, at the Lakeland Memorial Hospital after a brief illness, at the age of 98.
 He is buried with full military honors at Sarasota National Cemetery.